cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **column_class**
 <br>The classification of the column in the target table, defining its role (e.g., business key, dependent child key, content, etc.).

-### Syntax Extensions
+### x???_????.. = extention key word
-All syntax ectensions that are declared in DVPD are materialized into DVPI according to routing rules.
+All syntax ectension keyword that are declared in DVPD are materialized into DVPI according to routing rules (See DVPD core syntax).
-They are copied only to their defined semantic targets and applied only when table, column and relation match.
+They are copied only to their defined semantic targets.

-**Extension Design**
-*The syntax extension mechanism is designed to:*
-<br> Keep DVPD concise and readable.
-<br> Allow adding new behavior without changing the base structure.
-<br> Work correctly with complex models and different relations.

 # License and Credits